canonical/launchpad-manual/docs/user/how-to/using-openid.rst

 Log into websites with OpenID
 =============================

-.. include:: /includes/important_not_revised_help.rst

-`OpenID <http://openid.net>`_ is a way to log into many websites using just one username and password.
+`OpenID <https://openid.net/>`_ is a way to log into many websites using just one username and password.
 However, rather than entering that username and password at each website, you use a website you trust, such as `Launchpad <https://launchpad.net>`_ to confirm your identity to the other sites.

 Here's how it works:

 #.
 You visit a website that supports OpenID and it asks you to log in.
 #.
 Enter the Launchpad profile URL - ``https://launchpad.net/~your-nickname``